procore-oss/blueprinter/README.md

   "uuid": "733f0758-8f21-4719-875f-262c3ec743af",
 }
 ```
+---
 </details>

 <details>
-<summary>Defining an association directly in the Blueprint</summary>
+<summary>Defining An Association Directly In The Blueprint</summary>
+---
 You can also pass a block to an association:

 ```ruby